Understanding Wall Heights in a Doll House View

 • Check the Floor Heights and Ceiling Heights boxes.

-Note: In Home Designer Pro, check the Wall Top Heights and Wall Bottom Heights boxes to reset the heights of manually modified walls.
+Note: In Home Designer 2026 and newer as well as in Home Designer Pro, check the Wall Top Heights and Wall Bottom Heights boxes to reset the heights of manually modified walls, if desired.

-• Click OK to apply this change and reset all of these values back to their defaults.
+• Click OK to apply this change and reset these values back to their defaults.